abdullah2004-kalvium/Ecommerce_follow_along/README.md

 # Milestone 28:
 Milestone 28 enhances the **My Orders** page by adding a **Cancel Order** button for each active order.
 This button will allow users to cancel an order if it has not already been canceled.
 If an order is already marked as canceled, the button will not be displayed.
 To achieve this, a new **API endpoint** will be created to handle order cancellations.
 When a user clicks the cancel button, the order **ID** will be sent to this endpoint, which will retrieve the order, update its status to **canceled**, and save the changes.
 This feature improves order management and gives users more control over their purchases.

+# Milestone 29 - PayPal Integration Setup:
+In this milestone, we set up the PayPal sandbox environment for online payments.
+First, create a PayPal account and access the PayPal Developer Dashboard.
+From there, locate the sandbox accounts section, copy the UserID, and save it.
+Additionally, retrieve and save the client ID from the sandbox account.
+On the order confirmation page, implement two payment options: Cash on Delivery (COD) and online payment.
+Use radio buttons to toggle between these options, ensuring that the PayPal payment buttons appear when online payment is selected.
+In the next milestone, we will implement the functionality to display and process PayPal online payments.

+# Milestone 30 - Implementing PayPal Online Payments
+In this milestone, we integrate PayPal online payments into our project.
+Using the previously created PayPal sandbox account and client ID, implement the PayPal API to enable online transactions.
+Install the react-paypal-js NPM package, which provides the PayPalScriptProvider component to display various payment methods, including credit and debit cards.
+This step will enhance your understanding of integrating online payments seamlessly into your application.

+# Milestone 31
+In this milestone, we set up global state management in our React application using the react-redux package.
+First, we installed react-redux via npm.
+Then, we created a new folder named store containing two files: store.js and userActions.js.
+Inside store.js, we defined a userReducer function responsible for managing the user's email in the global state and configured the Redux store using this reducer.
+In userActions.js, we created an action creator function named setEmail to dispatch actions that update the email value in the store.
+Finally, in index.js, we wrapped the root <App /> component with Redux’s <Provider> component and passed the store as a prop to ensure the global state is accessible throughout the application.
+This setup allows us to manage and access the user's email globally using Redux.